 While in (Chaudhuri and Paichayontvijit, 2010) a distinction is made between public and common knowledge of advice (their conditions 1 and 2, respectively), it is clear from the discussion above that the two conditions are both common knowledge conditions.
-The former condition (in which subjects receive a sheet of paper stating the advice and that every other player receives the exact same advice and message) induces first-order knowledge of the advice (because of the text on the paper), second-order knowledge that everyone has knowledge of the advice (because the fact that everyone receives the same text is publicly known), third-order knowledge that everyone knows that everyone has knowledge of the same text), and so on.
+The former condition (in which subjects receive a sheet of paper stating the advice and that every other player receives the exact same advice and message) induces first-order knowledge of the advice (because of the text on the paper), second-order knowledge that everyone has knowledge of the advice (because the fact that everyone receives the same text is publicly known), third-order knowledge that everyone knows that everyone has knowledge of the advice (because everyone knows that everyone has received the same text), and so on.
 Of course, subjects could be doubtful about whether others have read the message, paid attention to all of its contents, etc., hence the notion that this is an almost common knowledge condition.